TabsFechner/Yr4_FanAssignment/README.md

   - Modes of Use

-        - There are three modes of operation used to control the fan: open-loop control, closed-loop control and temperature control.
+        - There are two modes of operation used to control the fan: open-loop control and closed-loop control.
 These are outlined in more detail below.

   - Software Outline